 Allah says in the Qur’an: “Do not the unbelievers see that the heavens and the earth were a closed-up mass (ratqan), then We clove them asunder (fataqna)?…” (Qur’an 21:31)

 These were imbued with a fixed amount of energy and matter.
 As space expands, the density of that matter and energy decreases.

 After the initial expansion, it cooled sufficiently to allow the formation first of subatomic particles and later of simple atoms.

 Giant clouds of these primordial elements later coalesced through gravity to form stars.
-Assuming that the prevailing model is correct, the age of the Universe is measured to be 13.799±0.021 billion years.
+Assuming that the prevailing model is correct, the age of the Universe is 13.799±0.021 billion years.